stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 - `get_stan_version`

-A  `posterior_sample` object contains all draws from all chains as a pandas dataframe.
+A  `posterior_sample` object contains all draws from all chains as a numpy ndarray.
 For a valid sample, all draws across all chains are used to estimate the posterior density.
 This analysis will be done by downstream modules, therefore this information is organized for optimal memory locality: